JustinJoseCab/Mortality_project/README.md

 # Mortality_project
 This Serves as a code sample for an overarching project in shiny App creation.
-The full Shiny app can be seen in the "Full Portable App" Folder.
-To Use app, download the zip file, and upload the sample raw data to run
+The full application has not been uploaded.